highcharts/connectors-morningstar/docs/connectors/morningstar/risk-score.md

 If you specify any holdings that are invalid, the connector will still yield a result.
 The invalid holdings are in the connector’s `metadata` after load.

-For more details, see [Morningstar’s RiskScore API].
+For more details, see [Morningstar’s Portfolio Risk Score API].

 ### Risk Score with Morningstar standalone for Highcharts